 As a BHC, we are required to maintain a SLR of at least 5.00% (composed of a 3.00% minimum requirement plus a leverage buffer of 2.00%) to avoid restrictions on capital distributions and discretionary bonus payments.
 Our IDIs are required to maintain a SLR of at least 6.00% to be considered well-capitalized under applicable regulatory capital adequacy rules.
-For additional details on the SLR, refer to the "Capital Management" section in Management's Discussion and Analysis to our first quarter 2023 Form 10-Q and our 2022 Form 10-K. The FRB and OCC have proposed amendments to the SLR rules.
-For information regarding the proposed amendments to the SLR rules, refer to the "Capital Management" section in Management's Discussion and Analysis to our 2022 Form 10-K.
+For additional details on the SLR, refer to the "Capital Management" section in Management's Discussion and Analysis to our first quarter 2025 Form 10-Q and our 2024 Form 10-K.

-The following table sets forth our Supplementary Leverage Ratio and related components at March 31, 2023, reflecting the impact of adoption of the CECL transition provision.
+The following table sets forth our Supplementary Leverage Ratio and related components at March 31, 2025.